felipe-gdr/project-euler/README.md

 * 011 - Largest product in a grid
 * 012 - Highly divisible triangular number
 * 013 - Large sum
+* 014 - Longest Collatz sequence (can be improved)